discdiver/background-tasks/tutorial/README.md

 The task server is now waiting for runs of the my_background_task task.
 Let's give it some task runs.

-Step 3: Create a file named `task_submitter.py` and save the following code in it
+Step 3: Create a file named `task_submitter.py` and save the following code in it.

 ```python
 from task_server import my_b_task